 Mounting evidence has established a strong link between untreated hearing loss and diminished cognitive function, including dementia.
 Studies also link untreated hearing loss to other medical and emotional problems, including depression.

-The following studies show a strong link between hearing loss and dementia, reinforced by related statistical and brain scan studies, and backed by compelling theories for how hearing loss causes dementia.
+The link between HL and dementia is reinforced by statistical and brain scan studies from hearing and social neuroscience research, and backed by compelling theories for how HL promotes dementia.

 See our Brochure on Hearing Loss and Dementia, here